andrew/ultimate-awesome/README.md

 - [awesome-python-scientific-audio](https://github.com/faroit/awesome-python-scientific-audio) -  Curated list of python software and packages related to scientific research in audio.
 - [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
 - [awesome-azure-architecture](https://github.com/lukemurraynz/awesome-azure-architecture) - AWESOME-Azure-Architecture -
-- [awesome-markdown-editors](https://github.com/mundimark/awesome-markdown-editors) - A collection of awesome markdown editors & (pre)viewers for Linux, Apple macOS, Microsoft Windows, the World Wide Web & more.
 - [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
 - [awesome-web-desktops](https://github.com/syxanash/awesome-web-desktops) - Websites, web apps, portfolios which look like desktop operating systems.
 - [awesome-loginless](https://github.com/fiatjaf/awesome-loginless) - An awesome list of internet services that don't require logins or registrations.